kacsofd001-glitch/shadowmod/README.md

 !warnings @user                                  - Check user's warnings !purge <amount>       or  /purge <amount>        - Delete 1-100 messages 🗑️
 ```

+**Note:** `!tempmute` now uses Discord's native timeout feature!
+This prevents the user from sending messages, reacting, joining voice channels, and more.
+Maximum duration is 28 days.
+Discord automatically removes the timeout when it expires.

 ### Game Commands
 ```